Body corporate disputes

 Our firm represents plaintiffs and defendants in a wide range of litigation and dispute matters.
 No case is too small, big or complex for our lawyers.
 Each and every client receives the same level of attention and dedication, whether they are an individual or one of the nation’s biggest companies.

 When it comes to body corporate matters, Gibbs Wright can help take the stress, emotion and cost out of your dispute.

 Frequently Asked Questions

-When land is subdivided and registered under the Land Title Act 1994 to establish a community titles scheme, a body corporate is created.
-All of the owners in a community titles scheme are automatically members of the body corporate when they buy their lot
+When land is subdivided and registered under legislation to establish a community titles scheme, a body corporate is created.
+All of the owners in a community title scheme automatically become members of the body corporate when they buy their lot.

 The role of a body corporate is to administer common property and body corporate assets for the benefit of all owners, as well as to carry out responsibilities mandated by body corporate legislation.

 A lawyer is not necessarily required to resolve a body corporate dispute, but such a dispute can often involve significant amounts of money, multiple parties and complex law.
 As such, having an experienced lawyer in your corner providing you with practical advice can help achieve a resolution more quickly, and with a minimum of stress and cost.